 Marilyn (Bordwell) DeLaure teaches courses in rhetoric, criticism, and social movements.
 Her research investigates how people effect social change, focusing especially on embodied performance.
 She has published essays on dance, civil rights rhetoric, and environmental activism, and is co-editor of Culture Jamming: Activism and the Art of Cultural Resistance (NYU Press).
-She is also a producer for the documentary film Motherload, slated for release in 2019.
+She is also a producer of the award-winning documentary film MOTHERLOAD about the cargo bicycling movement.

 - Co-Director, USF 101